AvinashKumar3000/react-mini-project/class-board/TO-DO-template-ref/simple-tiny-back-end.md

 ## Basic below project details

--
+- A simple version of route code. 🌸 `user-routes.js` 🌸
+  - 🍭 which includes just schema, model, routes.
+  - 🍭 It doesn't include mongoose validation.
+  - 🍭 It doesn't include try catch block.
+  - 🍭 logics have been written separately.
+  - 🍭 It doesn't include ?: ternary operator to efficiently handle status.
-- All CRUD operation with user-route.js.
+- All CRUD operation with 💪 `user-routes.js` 💪
   - ⚡ which includes mongoose validation in Schema.
   - ⚡ try catch block to handle data-base error.
   - ⚡ Efficiently handle status using ?: ternary operator.